Responding to Collapse: Resilience and Adaptation

-Every year the oceans become more acid from pollutants.
-Every year rivers become more polluted with manufacturing waste, human waste, agricultural runoff and household waste.
+Every year the oceans become more acidic from pollutants.
+Every year rivers become more polluted with manufacturing waste, human waste, agricultural runoff, and household waste.

 Every year our atmosphere becomes more polluted from emissions from transportation, factories, processing plants, and power plants.